alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 This is meant only for backend developers; the Python module already has cached rehearsal data.

 Each scene has a corresponding list of [`DropZones`](../api/drop_zone.md).
 These are already cached.
 If the target object lands in a `DropZone`, then this was a valid trial.
-As a result, this script will cut down on dev time (we don't need to set drop parameters manually) and generation time (because we don't have to discard any audio recordings).
+As a result, this script will cut down on dev time and generation time.

+There will be a small discrepancy in physics behavior when running `dataset.py` because in this controller, all objects are kinematic (non-moveable) in order to avoid re-initializing the scene per trial (which is slow).

 # Requirements